 A pandemic would impact on all services as many people would need to stay away from others.
 It is possible that schools and businesses may be temporarily closed by health officials to stop the disease spreading.

 Emergency services, food distribution, power and telecommunications could all be affected during a pandemic.

-Further information can be obtained from the Ministry of Health. www.moh.govt.nz/pandemicinfluenza get thru...earthquake
+www.health.govt.nz

+get thru...tsunami